-The next phase of construction will include work at up to five locations - Buchanan east and westbound, Glebe Road east and westbound, and Oakland westbound - with construction anticipated to begin early this winter.
-Construction of the remaining 18 stations will be coordinated with the Columbia Pike Multimodal project.
+The first phase of construction will include work at up to five locations - Buchanan east and westbound, Glebe Road east and westbound, and Oakland westbound.
+The eastbound Glebe Road station may be delayed due to easements being negotiated with adjacent property owner.

 About the Project